bruceravel/demeter/documentation/Athena/examples/data.rst

 measured at 300K are marked.
 Select :menuselection:`Merge --> Merge
 mu(E)`.
 This will perform the merge then insert a new group in the group list.
-Then select :menuselection:`Group --> Rename current group` or type :button:`Alt`-:button:`l` to give the merged group a more suggestive name.
+Then select :menuselection:`Group --> Rename current group`, type :button:`Alt`-:button:`l`, or double click on the group list entry to give the merged group a more suggestive name.
 Repeat this process for the data at each temperature.

 Now you are ready to begin analysis on the iron foil data!